 The first line of defense against airborne contaminants is to keep a house clean and well ventilated.
 But for some sensitive people that may not be enough.
 That’s where air filters come in.
 Household air filters are available in two basic types: media filters, which create a physical barrier that traps minute particles, and electronic filters, which use a high-voltage charge to attract and capture contaminants.
 A few air filters are hybrids that combine both methods, and some include activated carbon elements to combat odor.

 If you have a forced-air furnace, you’ve already got a rudimentary air-filtration system: That matted-fiberglass filter that should be changed once a month.
-“You can’t change it often enough,” says This Old House plumbing and heating expert Richard Trethewey.
+“You can’t change it often enough,” says This Old House plumbing and heating repair expert Richard Trethewey.
 When it clogs with dust, it stops working and overworks the furnace.
 In fact, those filters are designed to protect your furnace from large particles of dust, and while they might keep surfaces in your house a bit cleaner, they won’t block the microscopic particles that are most irritating to lung tissue.
 Pleated filters, which pack more material in the same amount of space, cost a few bucks more and do a slightly better job.
 By far the best pleated filters are electrostatically charged to attract allergens like pollen and pet dander.
-They cost around $15 and should be changed every two to three months.
+They cost around $15 and should be servised every two to three months.
+I know from first hand from find a repair man , that it is realy fast and simple

 Extended media filters